PowerBI Notebook

 Revenue per Visit = [Total Revenue] / [Transaction Count]

--- CORRECT: returns blank (or a specified fallback) when denominator is 0
+-- CORRECT: returns blank (or your own fallback) when the denominator is 0

 Revenue per Visit = DIVIDE([Total Revenue], [Transaction Count])